aksp08/Contoso-Retail-Sales-Analytics-Dashboard/README.md

 # Contoso-Retail-Sales-Analytics-Dashboard
-Uses PowerBI to analyze a large-scale retail dataset (~850K+ records) to uncover actionable insights.
+Used Power BI to analyze a large-scale retail dataset (~850K+ records) to uncover actionable insights.

-## Contoso Retail Sales Analytics Dashboard

 ### 1. Project Overview